DJrizzley/literature/novels/moby_dick.md

 supper of game.

-CHAPTER 98.
-Stowing Down and Clearing Up.
+# CHAPTER 98.
+Stowing Down and Clearing Up

 Already has it been related how the great leviathan is afar off descried from the mast-head; how he is chased over the watery moors,